JoyHsieh/DH110-JoyHsieh-Assignment05/README.md

 ## Reflection
 I had a really hard time creating the wireframe in the beginning.
 I was overwhelmed by the number of tools available and the different modes of creation.
 I ultimately opted to use Invision Freehand because it is simple and I have used it before.
-The test itself didn't go as smoothly as expected, but I was glad that I was able to find a second particpant.
+The test itself didn't go as smoothly as expected, but thankfully, I was able to find a second particpant.
 I was glad that I was prepared to show them how to use Invision Freehand in the beginning.
 Next time, I want to write up the tasks and send it to the testers so they don't forget what they are trying to do.
+Both testers were really helpful and made useful recommendations for changes, which I really appreciated!

 Based on these tests, I made the following change to my wireflow:
 - Add a banner or picture on each page so users know where they are on the site